 Maybe he doesn't feel the same way about me?

 Except he did.
 Ashton could see it in Mark's eyes.
 Sometimes, he would catch Mark looking at him with an expression that seemed like feverish yearning.

 At least there were the probies to torment.
 The prefect candidates were on probation for the next month, until the end of school.
 Each of them was trying their hardest to impress the faculty with their dedication and enthusiasm for keeping order.
 For most of the students, this meant being extra careful not to break rules, since the probies seemed to be prowling everywhere.
 But, for Ashton, it only meant a challenge.
 Probies had their bookbags stolen.
 They got stung in the back by cardboard bullets fired from anonymous rubber-band catapults.
 (The bullets were made thick and heavy and left burning, red welts.)
-One morning the probies opened the prefects' room to find muddy boot prints all along the underside of their ceiling from the window to the attic trapdoor.
-Written on the trapdoor in marker was, "Anyone can piss on your floor, but it takes a real man to shit in your ceiling."
+One morning the probies opened the prefects' room to find that the floor had been painted grassy green and three goats were 'grazing' there.

 Amazingly, Mark went along with most of these ideas.
 He even came up with some of his own, the best being a scheme that left half the probies with neon green left hands for three days.

 When they arrived, the end-of-term examinations were, as these things always are, a quiet mix of dread and boredom.
 Nevin was spending a lot of time in James Harrick's room.
 If anyone noticed anything between the two of them, they said nothing, probably because of Harrick's reputation for hard looks and harder fists.
 Not that the boy had been acting the bully of late.
 In fact, since he and Nevin had gotten together, Harrick had been quiet and even smiled on occasion.